dreadwrr/Developer-buddy/README.md

 for Porteus 5.01, 5.1 and Nemesis

 This is my script which includes recentchanes as well as save-changesnew.
 There is now only the bash (which by default uses a python backend) being the main version.
 A special edition py ver will be available and linked on here and the documentation.
-This will help streamline development as I move to just bash qt for the primary releases.
+This will help streamline development as I move to just bash and qt for the primary releases.
 Both being on the opposite sides of implementation.

 I first started a Qt gui for Windows 10/11. https://github.com/dreadwrr/Recentchanges <br>
 A linux Qt version is available https://github.com/dreadwrr/Recentchanges-Linux<br><br>